What Is the Definition of Assault?

 If you have been arrested and charged with assault, depending on the circumstances of your case, you may be charged with either a felony or a misdemeanor.
 This is because assault is a wobbler crime in California and that means that the prosecution against you can review your case and determine if they believe you should be tried with a misdemeanor or if your case rises to the level of a felony.
 Misdemeanor assault charges still come with jail time, but the amount of jail time that you face will be substantially higher when your crimes are elevated to a felony.

-How Are Simple Assault and Aggravated Assault Different in California?
+What Are the Differences Between Simple Assault and Aggravated Assault?

 Simple assault can be any attempt to inflict harm on another person.
 This may happen through direct contact with another individual or through actions that put another person’s physical body in harm’s way.
 For instance, you may throw a punch at another party and connect with their body and you can be charged with simple assault.

 Likewise, you can throw that same punch but instead, miss hitting the other party, and still, you can be charged with simple assault in California.
 If you throw an object at a person, you aren’t physically touching them but the object was thrown with the intent to hurt that individual.
 Whether or not you hit an individual or not with the object you project towards them doesn’t matter, a simple assault charge can still apply.

 In California aggravated assault, on the other hand, doesn’t have concretely defined parameters that describe its definition.
 When an aggressive and explosive interaction goes beyond what would be considered simple assault, aggravated assault may be applied.
 For instance, if you use a deadly weapon, firearm, dangerous chemicals, or engage in behavior that results in or would likely result in severe bodily damage, you could be charged with aggravated assault under the laws in California.

 How a Lawyer Can Help With Assault Charges